TobyGoodwin/bfilter/Journal.rst

 can point it at a directory containing ``ham`` and ``spam`` subdirs, and it churns away till it produces some numbers.

+Done.
+Oh, I also want to report the size of the database.
+Observation: my corpus is way too big for this sort of thing.

+First results:

+    ham: 98.28% correct, spam: 62.60% correct

+Which at least has a very low rate of false positives.

+Another way to arrange the corpus test would be to take messages in date order, mixed, classify each one, then train mistakes.
+(Hmm... ultimately I want to end up with UNSURE as well as YES and NO.) But let's not worry about that now.

+Right, I've cut my corpus down to 1000 each (pretty much at random, not reviewed).
+Now I can classify 40 messages and test 2000 in reasonable time.

+First results, with MAX_TOKENS 300:

+  ham: 81.00% correct, spam: 76.80% correct
+  -rw-------.
+1 toby toby 561152 Sep 23 22:13 /tmp/tmp.CVxtp72ShT
+  11.35user 5.17system 0:16.22elapsed 101%CPU (3764maxresident)k

+And with MAX_TOKENS 3000:

+  ham: 84.10% correct, spam: 84.30% correct
+  -rw-------.
+1 toby toby 3379200 Sep 23 21:59 /tmp/tmp.C47usqoJTU
+  93.03user 9.34system 1:42.12elapsed 100%CPU (6648maxresident)k

+So, that's roughly 6x slower, and 6x more data, for a useful improvement in accuracy.

+One random thought that's occurred to me is that bfilter is perhaps too picky about what's allowed in a token, and will have a hard time with the modern trend for masking words like "c0ck".

+Another random thought: I could use Oggie's rather splendid state machine (non)-parser to build something that looks for urls in email messages.
+As both the URL blocklist idea and the "fresh bread" (is it?) idea are really rather good.
+Obviously this would be a separate tool to bfilter.

+On that note, I need to continue the job of splitting things off and writing test frameworks for them (and ultimately making them into a library).
+There's skiplist which is already independent, just needs the testery.
+And there's the calculation of the probability itself.
+I'm currently suspecting that this may not be quite right, as it seems to clamp very close to 0 or 1 a lot of the item.
+(However, most times that I've doubted Oggie's code, I've been wrong, and the code right.)

 2015-09-20
 ==========